Eden Wedding Barn, Lake District Wedding Photographer

 Lucy Pearson performed the magic for our bridesmaids and a truly wonderful job she did.
 She is one patient woman!

 We booked a beautiful vintage bus for the guests and two wonderful Land Rovers for our arrivals from Land Rover wedding hire .
 We fancied something that fitted with the area, and for us, a country wedding equalled country vehicles.
-We just didn’t quite have the guts to go for tractors!
+Didn’t quite have the guts to go for tractors!

 For our guests, we booked a vintage double-decker from Cumbria Classic Coaches.